giacomozanatta/a-priori-openmp/README.md

-# Parallel A-Priori with OPENMP
+# Parallel Apriori with OPENMP
 ## QuickStart
 - Compile with **g++-11 -fopenmp -o main main.cpp**
 - You must pass 2 arguments when executing the code: